Allenwins26/PythonSnakeGame/README.md

 python-snake-game.py

-This Python Snake Game ulitizes the "Pygame" Library and "Random" module.
-Make sure IDE has the pygame library installed.
+This Python Snake Game ulitizes the "Pygame" Library and "Random" module.For optimal results, Make sure the IDE has the 'pygame' library installed.